-The Alpha-Dystroglycan Related Muscular Dystrophies are a group of muscular dystrophies that represent a large spectrum of neurologic and physical impairment.
-Affected individuals that present in infancy are classified as having congenital muscular dystrophy (Walker-Warburg Syndrome, Muscle Eye Brain Disease and Fukuyama) and may also have brain involvement, including seizures and developmental delays.
-Affected individuals that present in childhood or adulthood are classified as having limb girdle muscular dystrophy, with muscle involvement and possibly cognitive impairment.
+The alpha-Dystroglycan Related Disorders represent a large spectrum of neurological and physical impairment.
+Affected individuals that present in infancy are classified as having congenital muscular dystrophy (Walker-Warburg Syndrome, Muscle Eye Brain Disease and Fukuyama) and often have brain involvement, including seizures and cognitive disabilities.
+Affected individuals that present in childhood or adulthood are classified as having limb girdle muscular dystrophy, with muscle involvement and possible cognitive impairment.
 Respiratory and cardiac involvement may also present during disease progression.
 Inheritance in this group of disorders is autosomal recessive.

-The genes involved in the dystroglycanopathies help modify a protein called alpha (α)- dystroglycan.
-This modification is called glycosylation and it is necessary for the alpha (α)-dystroglycan to work.
-The α-dystroglycan protein helps anchor the structural framework inside each cell (cytoskeleton) to the lattice of proteins and other molecules outside the cell (extracellular matrix).
-In skeletal muscles, the anchoring function of α-dystroglycan helps stabilize and protect muscle fibers.
-In the brain, it helps direct the movement (migration) of nerve cells (neurons) during early development.
+The genes involved in the dystroglycanopathies modify a protein called alpha-dystroglycan (α-DG).
+This modification is called glycosylation and it is necessary for (α)-DG to work. α-DG anchors the structural framework of the cell to the lattice of proteins and other molecules outside the cell (extracellular matrix).
+In skeletal muscle, this anchoring function stabilizes and protects muscle fibers.
+In the brain, it directs the migration of nerve cells (neurons) during early development.

 ALG13, B3GLNT2, B4GAT1, DAG1, FKRP, FKTN, GMPPB, ISPD, LARGE, POMGnT1, POMGnT2, POMT1, POMT2, RXYLT1/TMEM5